 General Data Protection Regulation (GDPR)

-2.1 The General Data Protection Regulation 2016 (GDPR) is EU wide legislation which came into effect on 25th May 2018.
+2.1 The General Data Protection Regulation 2016 (GDPR) is EU wide legislation.

 2.2 The regulation governs how information about people (personal data) should be treated.
 It also gives rights to the individuals whose data is being processed and held.
 It applies to any data that relates to “an identified or an identifiable natural person (data subject)”.